-Blood pressure of control rats as well as of rats receiving L-NAME and L-NAME simultaneously with indapamide, hydrochlorothiazide, captopril, and indapamide+captopril combination is shown in Figure 1.
+Blood pressure of control rats as well as rats receiving L-NAME and L-NAME simultaneously with indapamide, hydrochlorothiazide, captopril, and indapamide+captopril combination is expressed in the figure 1.
 Captopril and indapamide+captopril significantly decreased blood pressure rise from the 2nd week of treatment in comparison with the group receiving L-NAME only.
-Both diuretics - indapamide and hydrochlorothiazide - were able to decrease blood pressure rise from the 3rd week of treatment (Fig. 1).
+Both diuretics - indapamide and hydrochlorothiazide were able to decrease blood pressure rise from the 3^{rd} week of treatment (Fig. 1).